 I received my Bachelor of Fine Arts (BFA) in Graphics/Media Design from Washington State University (GO COUGS!).
 I was the only one that year who applied for the BFA program with a graphic design emphasis and got accepted on my first try.
 Upon graduating I had the opportunity to do a 6-month internship on campus at the Information Technology graphics lab with the hopes of landing a job back home in Seattle.

 I currently work at efelle creative a web design firm in downtown Seattle.
 The owner is a childhood friend of mine and as they say, it was destined that one day we'd work together.
-I've been with the company for almost 10 years and have held multiple positions including Front-end Development, Business Development and everything in between.
-I recently moved into the Account Management role and am loving it.
-I feel blessed to be part of such a great company and team.
+I've been with the company over 10 years now and have held multiple positions including Front-end Developer, Business Development and everything in between.
+In late 2019 I moved out of the Account Management world and into a more specialized role working with our eCommerce clients in customization/integration needs.
+I Love our diverse portfolio of clients and am blessed to be part of such a great company and team.

 Lastly I wanted to talk about a piece of advice I received during a memorable round golf.
 A while back my friend and I got paired with an older woman from Australia who happened to be out of all things, a sports psychologist.
 As the round went on the conversation shifted on how golf was a mentally frustrating game.
 She told us most amatuer golfers have one critical flaw in common; we concentrate on the end result rather than the next shot.
 When you do this you lose focus on the current task at hand.
 I thought about this for a minute and realized she was right!
 I've come to learn and use this same technique in my everyday life and career.
 Having patience and doing things one step at a time has been a big factor in my achievements.
 For the round of golf that day, I ended up shooting a 77, my best round to date!